Icinga/icinga-kubernetes/README.md

 ![Icinga for Kubernetes Web Service](doc/res/icinga-kubernetes-web-service.png)
 ![Icinga for Kubernetes Web Pod](doc/res/icinga-kubernetes-web-pod.png)

+## Vision and Roadmap

+Although every Kubernetes cluster is different, Icinga for Kubernetes aims to provide a zero-configuration baseline for monitoring Kubernetes.
+Our goal is to make it easy to understand the complete state of clusters, including resources, workloads, relations, and performance.
+We strive to offer comprehensive monitoring that provides a clear and intuitive view of clusters' health, helping to identify problems and potential bottlenecks.

+The Kubernetes API is leveraged to retrieve information about resources and watch ongoing changes.
+This data is stored in a database to reduce pressure on the Kubernetes API and to enable powerful filtering through a relational model.

+Currently, Icinga for Kubernetes utilizes all available information from the Kubernetes API to determine the state of resources and clusters.
+In future versions, we plan to integrate metrics.
+Upcoming features will also include the use of Icinga Notifications for sending alerts and supporting multiple clusters.

+We welcome your ideas on what should be included in the baseline.
+Do not hesitate to share your key metrics, important thresholds, or correlations used to set up alarms in your environments.

 ## Documentation

 Icinga for Kubernetes documentation is available at [icinga.com/docs](https://icinga.com/docs/icinga-kubernetes).